devblaze/PizzaHouseTestLaravel/README.md

 # PizzaHouseTestLaravel
- A project for a non existent pizza shop
+ A project for a pizza shop